amgandreeamia4-creator/pricelance/README.md

 You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js) - your feedback and contributions are welcome!

+## Admin & Import Routes

+Admin pages (`/admin/*`) and API routes (`/api/admin/*`) support optional HTTP Basic Auth protection.

+**Configuration:**
+- Set `ADMIN_USER` and `ADMIN_PASSWORD` environment variables to protect admin & import routes.
+- If neither variable is set, admin routes are accessible without authentication (development mode).

+## Affiliates & Links

+PriceLance may use affiliate links provided by partner networks.
+When users click some store links and complete a purchase, PriceLance might earn a commission.
+This has no impact on the listed price shown to users.

+All store names and logos remain trademarks of their respective owners.

+**Technical notes:**
+- All affiliate imports go through the same normalized pipeline (`importNormalizedListings`)
+- All listings pass through the "good listing" filter (`isGoodListing`) before being shown to users
+- Affiliate metadata (provider, program, merchant ID) is stored on the Listing model for debugging

+## Maintenance

+See `docs/maintenance.md` for a suggested weekly / monthly / quarterly maintenance routine for PriceLance.

 ## Deploy on Vercel

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.